karmacoma/lisk-rake/README.md

 rake remove_servers servers=1,2,7 # 1st, 2nd and 7th server
 ```

-Which will remove servers 1, 2 and 7 as defined in your config.

 ### Typical Usage

 * Add your public ssh key to each server: